Chart Color Schemes

 Wattle Glen - Diamond Creek's population is slightly older than the national pattern

-The median age in Wattle Glen - Diamond Creek is 39 years, slightly higher than Greater Melbourne's average of 37 years and very close to the national average of 38 years.
-Compared to Greater Melbourne, the 55-64 age cohort is notably over-represented at 14.0% locally, while the 25-34 age group is under-represented at 9.8%.
-According to post-2021 Census data, the 75-84 age group has increased from 3.8% to 5.2% of the population, while the 25-34 cohort has declined from 11.3% to 9.8%.
-Population forecasts for 2041 indicate significant demographic changes in Wattle Glen - Diamond Creek.
-The 75-84 age group is projected to grow by 79% (627 people), reaching 1,416 from 788.
-This growth is part of a wider trend of demographic aging, with residents aged 65 and older representing 53% of the anticipated population growth.
-Conversely, the 0-4 age group is projected to decline by 51 people.
+The median age in Wattle Glen - Diamond Creek is 39 years, which is higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
+Compared to Greater Melbourne, the 55-64 cohort is notably over-represented at 14.0% locally, while the 25-34 age group is under-represented at 9.8%.
+According to post-2021 Census data, the 75-84 age group has grown from 3.8% to 5.2%, and the 25-34 cohort has declined from 11.3% to 9.8%.
+Population forecasts for 2041 indicate significant demographic changes in Wattle Glen - Diamond Creek, with the 75-84 group expected to grow by 80% (627 people) reaching 1,416 from 788.
+Residents aged 65 and older will represent 53% of anticipated growth, while the 0-4 cohort is projected to decline by 51 people.